 The Foundation of Global Fiscal Efficiency

-The UAE’s commitment to expanding its international tax treaty network stems from a strategic vision to position the country as a global business hub while promoting transparent, fair taxation practices.
-According to the UAE Ministry of Finance, the country has concluded 193 DTAs and BITs with the primary objectives of:
+The UAE’s sustained expansion of its treaty network reflects a policy vision to serve as a global business hub while upholding transparent, fair taxation.
+According to official guidance, the UAE has concluded 193 DTAs and BITs with the primary objectives of:

 • Exempting or reducing taxes on investment and profits from direct and indirect taxes